 Recommended Summoner Spells:

 Ghost helps you running away.
 It makes you alot faster.
-Combined with Decoy it increases your chances in coming away dramaticly!
+Combined with Warrior Trickster it increases your chances in coming away dramaticly!

 Flash also helps you getting away.
 But there is one thing which is better than Ghost: You're able to blink through walls.
 Also you're able to blink near enem minions and then just use Nimbus Strike to bring even more distance between you and your enemy.